nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to read information of existing staff member
+1. User requests to read information about existing staff members.
-2. ManaGease displays the information for a member
+2. ManaGease displays the information for a member.

    Use case ends.